Strength Sessions for Triathletes

 Glycogen (glucose in its stored form) is available for “fast burning” / “instant” fuel but in limited quantities.
 Glycogen is stored in the liver and muscles and is ready for immediate mobilisation for energy if needed.

-When at aerobic intensities, glycogen is not needed.
+When at aerobic intensities, glycogen is hardly needed.
 Up the intensity and effort and what happens?
-Everyone knows what happens – the body “bonks” or “hits the wall”!
+Everyone knows what eventually happens – the body “bonks” or “hits the wall”!

 Simplistically, if you push above aerobic effort, the aerobic energy production pathway is too slow to provide the muscles with energy.